The keynotes are booked, preliminary programme is live, and pre-conference workshops are filling up for eResearch NZ 2020!

 NeSI has enhanced its High Performance Computing (HPC) platform to better support users running simulations with high memory demands.

 Following the successful pilot of its ‘Quick Tips’ training webinar series from August - November 2019, NeSI is pleased to unveil a new programme of webinars for early 2020.
 30 January - Got errors?
-Troubleshooting on high performance computers - Recording available here
+Troubleshooting on high performance computers - Click here to watch the recording.

 Following an excellent response to the Call for Submissions, eResearch NZ 2020 co-hosts NeSI, Genomics Aotearoa, and REANNZ are pleased to unveil the draft programme for next year's event, themed 'United in Data'.